Gemma-Rate/wrdists/README.md

 The code can be accessed either through the command line (to calculate distances without modifying the internal processes), or imported into your own python program.

+---

 ## Installation

-Installation uses pip direct from this github page:
+Installation requires python and uses pip direct from this github page. installing into a python virtual environment

 ## Useage